Best Adoption Guide for Idaho Foster-to-Adopt Families (2026)

 The transition involves:

 A shift in your legal status: As a foster parent, you have a license and a foster care agreement with DHW.
 As an adoptive parent, you'll have an adoption petition filed in District Court and, eventually, a final adoption decree.
 These are different legal instruments with different requirements.
-Your foster license does not automatically convert to adoption eligibility — you need a new home study evaluation, an adoption petition, and a District Court finalization hearing.
+Your foster license does not automatically convert to adoption eligibility — you need an adoption home-study update or evaluation, an adoption petition, and a District Court finalization hearing.

-The Adoption Assistance Agreement: For children with special needs who qualify for adoption assistance under Title IV-E or Idaho's state adoption assistance program, the Adoption Assistance Agreement must be negotiated and signed before the judge signs the final adoption decree.
-Not after.
-Not during the finalization hearing.
-Before.
-Families who miss this window lose eligibility for adoption assistance permanently — including monthly subsidy payments, Medicaid continuation, and access to one-time nonrecurring expense reimbursement up to $2,000.
-DHW orientation mentions this rule; it does not always communicate the irreversibility of missing it.
+The Adoption Assistance Agreement: For children with special needs who may qualify for adoption assistance under Title IV-E or Idaho's state adoption assistance program, discuss the Adoption Assistance Agreement with DHW early.
+Confirm which agreement steps, signatures, benefits, and timing apply to your case before the final adoption decree.
+DHW orientation mentions adoption assistance, but it does not always explain the case-specific requirements clearly enough for families to plan around them.

 Post-placement supervision: Even after TPR is finalized, Idaho requires a post-placement supervision period before the adoption can be finalized.
 The social worker visits during this period, the home study is updated, and the court receives a report before scheduling the finalization hearing.